ABTSoftware/SciChart.JS.Examples/Documentation/Readme.md

 ## Options
 nav=0 to show full screen.
-embed=1 to show a codepen embed.  height=500 to control the height of the embed. codepen=1 to redirect to codepen
+embed=1 to show a codepen embed. codepen=1 to redirect to codepen. builder=1 to call the builderExample function.

 ## Adding a snippet
 1. Add a folder containing a demo.js file.